Cedar Creek Falls - Mount Tamborine

 After we parked the car, it took about three minutes to walk to the creek.
 While walking, it was nice to hear the sounds of birds in the trees.
 As we crossed the bridge, we noticed that because of the drought, the water is at an all time low.
 But, the water is still crystal clear and running.
 When the drought breaks, the water will rise again to the normal level.

-As kids, we used to go to the edge and jump into the pool below.
-We did not know how dangerous it was.
-There has since been many people injured as a result of jumping from the top of the falls.
-It would really be stupid to jump while this drought is on.
 The pool below it not very deep at all.
 When the pool is full, (I mean really full) it is hard to see or touch the bottom.
 It is a good place to go for a swim in summer.
 I guarantee that you will cool off in a few seconds flat.
 The water is just freezing cold.
 Warning: It is suggested to not jump from the falls anytime.

 The rocks can get very slippery, so we took care while walking around near the edge.
 There would be no chance of standing in the middle of the falls when the water is high.
 It would wash anyone straight over the edge.